julesc00/wjapp/README.md

 # Challenge App
-### About fetching a list of employees from an endpoint and display them in a list.
+### About fetching a list of employees from an endpoint and display them in a series of nested unordered lists.

 1. Environment was created with conda.
+2. requests was the only library installed.